awsdocs/aws-license-manager-user-guide/README.md

 ## AWS License Manager User Guide

-User guide for AWS License Manager
+The open source version of the AWS License Manager docs.
+You can submit feedback & requests for changes by submitting issues in this repo or by making proposed changes & submitting a pull request.

 ## Security